russellromney/brain-plasma/README.md

+# NOTE - UNSTABLE
+`brain-plasma` is not stable right now!
+I need to make a few changes to how individual stores are managed, probably by making a separate index store like in one of the open issues.
+BE VERY CAREFUL ABOUT USING THIS, AND DO NOT USE IN PRODUCTION.

 # brain-plasma
 Sharing data between callbacks, on Apache Plasma.
 Built for Dash, useful anywhere.
 Only supported on Mac/Linux for now.